Why Do Good Girls Fall for Bad Boys?

 My own father was not overly affectionate and I was probably needing some kind of Freudian psychobabble reassurance from males.

 I think somewhere it goes right back to the Garden of Eden.
 Eve disobeyed God.
 She had no reason to rebel against Him, her life was perfect.
-Maybe this is a generational curse we need to pray against (you better believe I will be praying over my daughter tonight, BRING ON THE HOLY WATER, JESUS!).
+It’s possible this is a generational curse of rebellion we need to pray against (you better believe I will be praying over my daughter tonight, BRING ON THE HOLY WATER, JESUS!).

-I was naive.
-I didn’t realize the kind of danger that drugs and drinking led to.
+I was very naive.
+I didn’t realize the dangers drugs and drinking could lead to.

 As you can see, it had little to do with him.
-It’s also why I repeated my behaviour over and over again from one bad boy to the next.
+Sorry, Short Stuff.
+It’s also why I repeated my behaviour from one bad boy to the next.

-But there’s more, falling for bad boys goes far beyond our own misgivings.
+But there’s more, falling for bad boys goes far beyond our moral misgivings.
 Its science.

 The Science of Attraction

-We are primal beings at our core and there is a natural process of selection occurring when it comes time to choose a mate.
+We are primal beings at our core.
+There is a natural process of selection that happens when we go to choose a mate.

 Parenting tip #1- delay the mating as long as humanly possible.
 Provide other activities.
 Lock them up in the basement.
 Feed them ice cream and bribe them with cakes.
 Anything to make sure they never go out into the wild!

-When women meet kind, sweet, docile men, we don’t believe they’re going to be strong enough mates.
-Most “bad boys” exude masculinity.
+When women meet kind, sweet, docile men, we don’t believe they’re going to be strong enough partners.
+Most bad boys exude masculinity.
 Testosterone oozes out of them and into their questionable activities.
 Their rebellious, risk-taking, charismatic behaviour makes them more than likely to hunt, kill and feed our baby chickens.

 The Bible is full of examples of rebellious men.
 Rebelling against God is dangerous business and falling in love with a rebel, well, the Bible warns against that, too!